The Minor in Energy Engineering

 |EnSt 451||Environmental Policy (fall)||3|

-Choose three courses.
-One of the courses is required to be chosen from outside the student's major degree department.
+Students choose three courses.
+One of the courses is required to be chosen from outside of the student's major degree department.
 A partner department may approve the use of a course listed under basic and applied sciences as an elective.

 |EECE 311||Green Engineering (fall)||3|